 6. Why haven’t I been offered a speed awareness course?

-It’s entirely up to the discretion of your local police on whether or not to offer you a speed awareness course.
+It’s entirely up to the discretion of your local police on whether or not to offer you a one of these courses.
 If you’ve already taken one within the last 3 years, or you were well above the speed limits stipulated by the police, you won’t be offered one.

 7. Could I end up failing a speed awareness course?